Lauren-Mercedes/language-click/README.md

 ## Design Elements

 Being able to speak the language of a country you are visiting or the native language of those closest to you brings a new colouring to these experiences.
-The colours used in the game are full and virbant to reflect this.
+The colours used in the game are full and vibrant to reflect this.

 ## Colour Scheme